 Carnegie PhD Scholar awarded Robertson Medal 2023-24

-On Friday 24th February 2023, Adrián Doña Mateo, PhD Scholar in Mathematics & Statistics at the University of Edinburgh received the Robertson Medal in Science, Engineering & Technology for academic year 2022-23.
+On Friday 26th January 2024, Scott Warrander, PhD Scholar in Mathematics at the University of Glasgow received the Robertson Medal in Science, Engineering & Technology for Academic Year 2023-24.

 The silver medal is awarded each year to the Scholarship candidate judged to be the most outstanding for that year’ competition.
 The medal was introduced in 2003 to mark the contribution of the retiring Chairman of the Trust, Sir Lewis Robertson, who served the Trust for over 40 years.